NicaraguaOfficial Name: Republic of Nicaragua

 If you do drive in Nicaragua, you need to exercise caution, drive defensively, and make sure you have auto insurance.

 Visitors to Nicaragua might want to consider hiring a professional driver during their stay.
-Licensed drivers who are familiar with local roads can be hired through local car rental agencies.
+Licensed drivers who are familiar with local roads can be hired through reputable hotels.
 In case of accident, only the driver will be taken into custody.

 Transit police conduct most traffic-related enforcement stops on foot at static locations marked by traffic cones in which one or more transit police officers will signal to a driver to pull over (police vehicle enforcement stops are less common).
 The Embassy has received a number of complaints from U.S. citizens who have been stopped by transit police authorities demanding bribes in order to avoid fines.
 Motorists in rental cars and those with foreign license plates are more likely to be stopped by transit police.
 Transit police have seized driver licenses and car registration documents from motorists who refuse or are unable to pay.
 Subsequently, these drivers have reported difficulties in recovering the seized documents.
 U.S. citizens are urged to ensure that their vehicles comply fully with Nicaraguan regulations, including being in possession of an emergency triangle and fire extinguisher, and that the vehicle is properly registered.
 If police authorities demand an on-the-spot payment, drivers should ask for the officer's name and badge number, as well as a receipt.
 To report any mistreatment by police, you can file a complaint directly with the National Police.
 Feel free to forward your complaint to the U.S. Consular Section in Managua as well.
 Rental car agencies should also be advised if their vehicles have been deemed negligent in meeting Nicaraguan transit regulations.